-An adjunct professor at Brooklyn College and City University of New York, Sailer holds a BA in political science from Swarthmore College and a master’s in public policy from the Harvard Kennedy School.
+Sailer holds a BA in political science from Swarthmore College and a master’s in public policy from the Harvard Kennedy School.
 In 2019, he was elected to the Alumni Council of Swarthmore College.